MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/difference-between-call-analytics-and-call-quality-dashboard.md

 For details about setting up Call Analytics, see [Set up Skype for Business Call Analytics](set-up-call-analytics.md).
 For more information about how Helpdesk agents can work with Call Analytics, see [Use Call Analytics to troubleshoot poor call quality](use-call-analytics-to-troubleshoot-poor-call-quality.md).

 ## What's the Call Quality Dashboard, and when should I use it?

-Call Analytics gives you detailed, specific information about the call quality experienced by users.
-Why did user Tony Smith have a poor call this afternoon?
-Using Call Analytics, a Microsoft Teams or Skype for Business admin or trained helpdesk agent can investigate the device, network, connectivity, and other factors related to Tony's call.

 Where CA is designed to help admins and helpdesk agents troubleshoot call quality problems with specific calls, the Call Quality Dashboard (CQD) is designed to help Skype for Business admins and network engineers optimize a network.
 CQD shifts focus from specific users and instead looks at aggregate information for an entire Skype for Business organization.

-Maybe Tony's poor call quality is due to a network issue that's also affecting many other users.
-Tony's individual call experience isn't visible in CQD, but the overall quality of calls made using Skype for Business is captured.
+Maybe Amos's poor call quality is due to a network issue that's also affecting many other users.
+Amos's individual call experience isn't visible in CQD, but the overall quality of calls made using Skype for Business is captured.
 With the CQD, overall patterns may become apparent, allowing network engineers to make informed assessments of call quality.
 CQD provides reports of call quality metrics that give you insights into overall call quality, server-client and client-client streams, and voice quality [SLA](https://go.microsoft.com/fwlink/p/?linkid=846252).

 ![Screenshot of Call Quality Dashboard in the Skype for Business Admin Center.
 Tabs shown are Overall Call Quality, Server - Client, Client - Client, and View Quality SLA.](media/6eaccf99-8ee8-4f99-bdf2-ba1c72471cb9.png)